harelba/q/README.markdown

 Go [here](http://harelba.github.io/q/#examples) for more examples.

-## Python API
+## Benchmark
-A development branch for exposing q's capabilities as a <strong>Python module</strong> can be viewed <a href="https://github.com/harelba/q/tree/generic-injected-streams/PYTHON-API.markdown">here</a>, along with examples of the alpha version of the API.<br/>Existing functionality as a command-line tool will not be affected by this.
-Your input will be most appreciated.
+I have created a preliminary benchmark comparing q's speed between python2, python3, and comparing both to textql and octosql.

+Your input about the validity of the benchmark and about the results would be greatly appreciated.
+More details are [here](test/BENCHMARK.md).

 ## Contact
 Any feedback/suggestions/complaints regarding this tool would be much appreciated.
 Contributions are most welcome as well, of course.